the1994/career/_posts/2014-09-04-internship-report.md

 At the beginning of Mobile App development, I went to a meetup organised by Ionic team in San Francisco.
 The author of Ionic gave me many pratical suggestions and presented me the plan of future development, which gives me a berif idea of what is cross platform application and what is the average architecture.

 In addition, it's super difficult for me to get used to asynchronize programming.
-We use Require.js to arrange third-party libraries, which helps us to solve the problem of asynchronize loading.
+We use Require.js to schedule the loading process of third-party libraries, which helps us to solve the problem of asynchronize loading.

 For example, a common problem is that Ionic depends on AngularJS, we need to ensure that AngularJS is fully loaded before Ionic.
 The loading time can not be ignored since a single file is large enough.
 Currently we have integrated more than 40 kinds of thrid-parties libraries, all of them are under MIT license.